broadinstitute/polyphonia/README.md

 4. Explore the space.
 Regardless of your computer's file system, your new, isolated file system is an Ubuntu file system.
 Type `ls` to look in a directory and `cd` to navigate to it (or `cd ../` to navigate to the parent directory).
 Polyphonia lives in the directory `opt/polyphonia`.
 Your own files are in the directory `/mnt/data`.

 5. Run polyphonia.
-Enter `/opt/polyphonia/detect_potential_cross_contamination.pl`.
+Enter `detect_potential_cross_contamination.pl`.
 You should see a description of the software and a list of options.
 To detect potential cross-contamination in a set of example files included with polyphonia, enter:

    `TODO`

-   You can detect potential cross-contamination in your own files by adding `/mnt/data` to the start of the directory you were in when you created your container.
+   You can read from or write to files outside the isolated file system by replacing the directory you were in when you created your container with `/mnt/data`.
 On my computer, my files live in a directory called `/Users/lakras/myfiles`.
 When I created my container I was in `/Users/lakras`—from the perspective of the container, my files are in `/mnt/data/myfiles`.
 To detect potential cross-contamination in files on my computer, I would enter:

    `TODO`